LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 Lasso Data Source Connectors
 ============================

-:dfn:`Data source connectors` allow database actions to be performed via Lasso code.
-Database actions can be used in Lasso to search for records in a database that match specific criteria; to navigate through the found set from a search;
+Data source connectors allow database actions to be performed via Lasso code.
-to add, update, or delete a record in a database; to fetch schema information about a database; and more.
+Database actions can be used in Lasso to search for records in a database that match specific criteria; to navigate through the found set from a search; to add, update, or delete a record in a database; to fetch schema information about a database; and more.
 Additionally, database actions can be used to execute SQL statements in SQL-compliant databases.

-Interacting with data sources via Lasso usually involves these steps:
+Interacting with data sources via Lasso generally involves these steps:

 #.
 Configuring the data source application or service to accept connections from
    Lasso.
 This is done in the data source itself, outside of Lasso.
 This chapter